Straighten Your Smile with Confidence

 Self-Ligating Braces

-Self-ligating braces are made from the same materials as traditional braces.
-However, self-ligating braces do not require the use of elastics, meaning fewer appointments and less friction being placed on the tooth.
-Self-ligating braces come with traditional metal, ceramic, or clear brackets.
-They are the same size as metal braces, but use a specialized clip in place of elastics to help the archwire guide teeth into place.
-The clip helps reduce the amount of pressure being placed on the tooth, and requires fewer adjustments because there are no elastics to replace.
+Self-ligating braces are made from the same materials as traditional braces but do not require elastics.
+This means fewer appointments and less friction on your teeth.
+Available in metal, ceramic, or clear brackets, these braces are the same size as traditional metal braces but use a specialized clip to guide the archwire.
+The clip reduces pressure on the teeth and minimizes the need for adjustments since there are no elastics to replace.

 Clear Aligners

-Clear aligners are a series of invisible, removable, and comfortable acrylic trays that straighten your teeth like braces.
-Not only are the aligners invisible, they are removable, so you can eat and drink what you want while in treatment, plus brushing and flossing are less of a hassle.
-The aligners are comfortable and have no metal to cause mouth abrasions during treatment.
+Clear aligners are a series of invisible, removable, and comfortable trays that straighten your teeth much like braces.
+Because they are removable, you can eat and drink freely during treatment, and brushing and flossing are easy.
+Made without metal, clear aligners are gentle on your mouth and reduce the risk of irritation.

 Lingual Braces